 32. Chew gum.
 Chewing gum for a few minutes can help release anxiety, improve your mood and you’ll never have to worry about bad breath again!

 33. Drink green tea.
 Feeling all worked up?
-Green tea is a source of the chemical L-Theanine which can help relieve anger.
+Green tea is a source of the chemicals which can help relieve anger.

 35. Snuggle up with a pet.
 Cuddling your pet can help reduce anxiety through the release of oxytocin in your brain, ease feelings of social rejection and make you feel cared for which can help boost your self esteem.
 The cutest therapy going!